Nikita Magaloff

-Among his many pupils were the pianists Martha Argerich, Maria Tipo, Ingrid Haebler and Valery Sigalevitch, and the organist Lionel Rogg.
+Among his many pupils were the pianists Martha Argerich, Maria Tipo, Ingrid Haebler, Giorgio Koukl and Valery Sigalevitch, and the organist Lionel Rogg.

-Nikita Magaloff was married to Irene, the daughter of the violinist Joseph Szigeti with whom he had established his international reputation in concerts before the war interrupted his career.
+Nikita Magaloff was married to Irene (1920–2005), the daughter of the violinist Joseph Szigeti (1892-1973) with whom he had established his international reputation in concerts before the war interrupted his career.
 He died in Vevey, Switzerland on 26 December 1992.
+He found his final resting place at the cemetery of Clarens-Montreux in the Swiss canton of Vaud, just a few meters from the tomb of his father-in-law Joseph Szigeti and his mother-in-law Wanda, née Ostrowska (1895-1969).
+His wife Irene was buried at his side.